 Easements and Public Access: What Are Your Rights as a Property Owner?

-An easement is a legal right that grants someone the ability to use another person’s property for a specific purpose. se.
+An easement is a legal right that grants someone the ability to use another person’s property for a specific purpose.
 While the property owner still owns the land, they must allow the easement holder to use it as permitted by law or agreement.
-Easements can be temporary or permanent and may...
+Easements can be temporary or permanent and may involve...